mahmudzayed/password-generator/docs/exercise-1-kubernetes.md

       ]
       ```

-10. Stop port-forwading started at Step-8 from specific terminal by pressing `CTRL+C`.
+10. Stop port-forwarding started at Step-8 from specific terminal by pressing `CTRL+C`.
 11. Uninstall the helm chart if all testings are completed:

     - `helm uninstall password-generator -n app`